Premises Liability in Florida

-The reason that you were at the business location or on the commercial property at the time that you were injured and hurt is a big deal in Florida accident law.
-If you were a criminal there to rob the store, for example, then Florida law doesn’t give you as much right to be paid for damages sustained while you are at the commercial location as if you were an invited guest or paying customer.
+Your status at the time you were hurt at a business location or on commercial property is an essential element under Florida’s premises liability law.
+If you were a criminal trying to rob the store, for example, then Florida law doesn’t give you much right to get compensation for your injuries; certainly nowhere near the same rights as if you were an invited guest (business invitee) or paying customer.

-Evidence that an injured victim must be prepared to show is that he or she was on the property as an invitee, licensee, or even foreseeable trespasser; therefore proving he was due a legal duty by the defendant.
+An injury victim could be asked to show that he or she was on the property as an invitee, licensee, or even foreseeable trespasser in order to recover compensation.

 Invitees or Invited Licensee

-Invitees or invited licensees are those folk who at the time and place of the accident were invited on the premises owned by or in possession of the defendant.
-You are invited when you enter and remain on the property at their invitation, which can be express or reasonably implied from the circumstances.
+Invitees or invited licensees are those people who at the time and place of the accident were invited on the premises; premises which were owned by or in possession of the defendant.
+You are considered to be “invited” when you enter and remain on the property at the invitation of the business owner, which can be expressed or reasonably implied from the circumstances.
+Examples here are large retail stores (Walmart, Target, Home Depot, Lowes) or grocery stores (Publix and Winn Dixie).
 See, Byers v.
 Gunn, 81 So.2d 723 (Fla.
-1955); Crutchfield v.
-Adams, 152 So.2d 808 (Fla.
-1st DCA 1963); Seaboard Air Line Railroad.
-Co. v.
-Branham, 99 So.2d 621 (Fla.
-3d DCA 1958).
+1955).

 Trespassers whose presence is foreseeable by the defendant may have a claim for damages if, at the time and place of the incident, the defendant who owned or had possession of the premises knew of a condition there which involved an unreasonable risk of harm to another person.
 If so, then that defendant will have a legal duty to use reasonable care to warn the other person of the condition and the risk involved.